ladyy27/votingAPI/README.md

 voting API is a secure Rest API that will be used by a web system to register votes from a company employees towards their colleagues in different areas.
 Authorization & Authentication management was done with JWT methods.

 ## Stack
+- Java 11
 - Spring Boot
 - Spring Security
 - Spring Data JPA
+- IDE: InteliJ IDEA
 - Dependency Manager: Maven
-- Code Generator & Builder: Lombok
+- Code Generator & Builder: Lombok ([Needs to enable 'Annotation Proccesing'](https://immutables.github.io/apt.html))
 - Database: H2
 - Testing Tool: Junit
 - API Documentation: Swagger